devtron-labs/devtron/docs/reference/glossary.md

 ### Artifacts

-An immutable blob of data generated as an output after the execution of a build or deployment process, e.g., container image, helm chart.
+An immutable blob of data generated as an output after the execution of a job, build, or deployment process, e.g., container image, helm chart.
 In Devtron, you can view the artifacts in the `Build History` and `Deployment History` of your application.
+Whereas, job artifacts are visible in the `Run history` of your job.

 * Once a build is complete, you can view the build artifacts by going to Applications (choose your app) → Build History (tab) → (choose a pipeline and date of triggering the build) → Artifacts (tab).

 * Once a deployment is complete, you can view the deployment artifacts by going to Applications (choose your app) → Deployment History (tab) → (choose an environment and date of deployment) → Artifacts (tab).

+* Once a job is complete, you can view the job artifacts by going to Jobs → Run history (tab) → (choose a pipeline and date of triggering the build) → Artifacts (tab).

 ### Base Deployment Template

 A deployment template is a manifest of the application defining its runtime behavior.
-You can select one of the default deployment charts or custom deployment charts created by super admin.
+You can select one of the default deployment charts or custom deployment charts created by super-admin.

 It’s a single entry point for you to enter the values, so that when the application is deployed your filled values go to the respective template files (YAML), and accordingly the resources would be created.